Photo by Dainis Graveris from Pexels

 Dr. Torrisi echoes our recommendation for lube (and lots of it), as well as space for relaxation.
 She also recommends starting slowly with anal dilators.

-So what’s the difference between pegging and femdom pegging?
-The easy answer is consent versus consensual nonconsent.
+Wondering what’s the difference between pegging and femdom pegging?
+It can depend person to person, but the simple answer is consent versus consensual nonconsent.

 Why does pegging feel good?